PKU-Alignment/omnisafe/docs/source/saferl/focops.rst

             Analysis of :math:`\lambda`
             ^^^
             In :eq:`focops-eq-3`, note that as :math:`\lambda \rightarrow 0`, :math:`\pi^*` approaches a greedy policy;
-            as :math:`\lambda` increases, the Policy becomes more exploratory.
+            as :math:`\lambda` increases, the policy becomes more exploratory.
             Therefore :math:`\lambda` is similar to the temperature term used in maximum entropy reinforcement learning, which has been shown to produce good results when fixed during training.
             In practice, FOCOPS finds that its algorithm reaches the best performance when the :math:`\lambda` is fixed.